department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/return-to-job.md

 ### Can I get help returning to my former job through VR&amp;E?

-You may be eligible for help if you're a Veteran with a service-connected disability and all of the descriptions below are true for you.
+You may be eligible for help if you're a Veteran with a service-connected disability, and you meet all of the requirements listed below.

 **All of these must be true.
 You:**